WillBrennan/learn_stl/README.md

 Understanding Array requires a strong comprehension of these often over-looked language features.

 #### `vector`
 Everyone knows `std::vector` right?
 But why is reserving so important?
-And what is `std::allocator`?
+And what is `std::allocator` and why wrap it in `std::allocator_traits`?

 #### `valarray`
 `valarray` provides an introduction to expression-templates.
 It stores elements in a vector, and it provides element-wise unary and binary operations.
 It won't create any temporaries and will only perform one iteration as it evaluates the expression for each resultant element.